AmitBerko/dalle-plus/README.md

-# Super Dalle-3 Documentation
+# Dalle Plus Documentation

 ## Overview

-Super Dalle-3 is a tool designed to enhance your image generation capabilities.
+Dalle Plus is a tool designed to enhance your image generation capabilities.
 It enables users to utilize multiple accounts simultaneousl and thus improve the generations results.

 ## Getting Started

-1. **Access the Platform:** Visit [Super Dalle-3](https://super-dalle-3.web.app), sign up and then log in to your user.
+1. **Access the Platform:** Visit [Dalle Plus](https://dallepl.us), sign up and then log in to your user.

 2. **Account Management:** Add multiple accounts your user, each one is represented by a unique cookie.
 The platform provides step-by-step instructions on how to add each account.